 Rushifā/ Rushiferu [ルシファー | ルシフェル]

-Rushifā or Rushiferu, refers directly to Lucifer, Satan in Christian belief.
-A detail that Rushiferu [ルシフェル] is an adaptation of Portuguese itself.
+Rushifā or Rushiferu directly refers to Lucifer, Satan in Christian belief.
+One detail is that Rushiferu [ルシフェル] is an adaptation of the Portuguese itself.

-Lucifer is not just a bad word, it can even refer to the planet venus.
-We usually see the word being used in anime, even though it has nothing to do with demons.
+Lucifer is not solely a bad word; it can even refer to the planet Venus.
+Generally, we see the word being used in animes, even when having no relation to demons.

 Kaibutsu [怪物]

-This word is not necessarily used to name demons, as its main meaning is: monster.
+This word is not necessarily used to refer to demons, as its main meaning is: monster.

-However, the idea of a monster sometimes in the context refers to some demon.
+However, the idea of a monster sometimes in context refers to some demon.

-It's an expression that you see a lot in anime and manga, for example, in the anime Blue Lock there is a scene where the protagonist says: I want to know the true form of the monster inside me.
+It is an expression that is often seen in animes and mangas; for example, in the anime Blue Lock, there is a scene where the protagonist says: I want to know the true form of the monster inside me.

 Obakemono [お化け物]

-Another very common expression to refer to monsters is Obakemono, this expression generally encompasses monsters, such as: Goblins, ghosts, wraiths, and sometimes this word is used to refer to the potential of someone who is so incredible or extraordinary that she would be a monster in what she does, however, be careful when using this expression to refer to someone, it can sound offensive.
+Another common expression to refer to monsters is Obakemono; this expression generally encompasses monsters, such as: Goblins, ghosts, apparitions, and sometimes this word is used to refer to someone’s potential that is so incredible or extraordinary that they would be a monster in what they do; however, be careful when using this expression to refer to someone, as it can sound offensive.

 Toorima [通り魔]

-Toorima is used exclusively for demons that bring bad luck, bad luck, misfortunes to people's lives or homes.
-In addition to this sense, it can express something like: surprise attack, striker.
+Toorima is used exclusively for demons that bring bad luck, misfortune, or calamities to people’s lives or homes.
+Besides this meaning, it can express something like: surprise attack, assailant.

 Obake [お化け]

-Obake has more of a Phantom sense, spirit, something more spiritual.
-Although it can also be seen with this demon or monster sense.
+Obake has more of a sense of Ghost, spirit, something more spiritual.
+Although it can also be seen with this sense of demon or monster.

-So we come to the end of this article.
-It is clear that in the Japanese language the word “Demon” is not necessarily what we know in English or English.
+Thus, we come to the end of this article.
+It is clear that in the Japanese language, the word “Demon” is not necessarily what we know in Portuguese or English.

-It is something more comprehensive and therefore cannot be generalized, thanks for reading this far, I hope this knowledge can help you to understand more and more the Japanese language and culture, until next time.
+It is something broader and therefore cannot be generalized; thank you for reading this far, I hope this knowledge can help you understand more and more about the Japanese language and culture.
+Until next time.